darnstrom/LinearMPC.jl/README.md

 # **LinearMPC.jl**
 **LinearMPC.jl** is a Julia package for Model Predictive Control (MPC) of linear systems.
-Its aim is to produce _high-performant_ and _lightweight_ C-code that can easily be used on embedded systems.
+It aims to produce _high-performant_ and _lightweight_ C-code that can easily be used on embedded systems, while at the same time give a user-friendly and expressive development environment for MPC.
 The package supports code generation for the Quadratic Programming solver [DAQP](https://github.com/darnstrom/daqp), and for explicit solutions computed by [ParametricDAQP.jl](https://github.com/darnstrom/ParametricDAQP.jl).

 A simplified version (see the documentation for a more complete formulation) of the solved problem is